This easy Air fryer buffalo cauliflower recipe delivers all the amazing flavors of chicken wings but in a lighter, healthier, and vegetarian version.

 You can also adjust the amount of each element in the sauce depending on your taste buds.
 For example, if you want it a bit spicy, go for more hot sauce.
 If you crave something lighter, reduce the buffalo sauce portion.

 With this sauce, even people who aren’t really fond of cauliflower love this recipe.
 The hot, crispy exterior and tender, juicy interior taste like heaven!
+And for those who prefer the crisp without the sauce, our Air Fryer Cauliflower Recipe is a great alternative.

 How to Make Buffalo Cauliflower in an Air Fryer